★ Investing Strategy Research & Guides ★

 Enterprise Value

-The enterprise value is the company’s total value, including market capitalization.
-Enterprise value is the price another company could pay for a corporation.
+Enterprise value is the company’s total value, including market capitalization.
+It is the price another company could pay for a corporation.
 A classic formula to calculate enterprise value is market capitalization plus assets plus cash and equivalents minus debt.

 Franchise Value